 The cost of divorce mediation can vary based on several factors.
 At Next Phase Legal, mediation clients select a comprehensive fixed fee mediation package or pay hourly.
-In the Boston and Metrowest areas, hourly rates can range from $250.00 to over $500 per hour based upon the specific location and the mediator’s experience, location, and other factors.
+In the Boston and Metrowest areas, hourly rates can range from $250.00 to over $500 per hour based upon the mediator’s experience, location, and other factors.

 You should not assume that working with a mediator with a higher hourly rate means you will spend more for your mediation.
 An efficient and skilled mediator – even with a higher rate – may help you reach an agreement in less time.
 In addition to hourly billing, our fixed-fee mediation plans provide peace of mind, good value, and an effective framework that helps people stay focused on the important issues.

 Of course, one of the biggest variables is controlled by you and your spouse – how long will it take you to reach an agreement?
 No matter what you decide, rest assured that we have never been involved in a mediation that cost more than a similar court-based case, or even heard of such a situation.

 The answer to this question is somewhat related to the variables mentioned above.
 For example, couples with more complex financial situations may need more time when compared to a short-term marriage where there is no real estate owned.
 Parents will need to develop a parenting plan, discuss child support, and paying for college.
 Couples without children or with grown children will not need to address these specific issues, so they may need fewer sessions.